sh33tal/blog/content/post/Solid-Principles.md

 Title: SOLID Principles
 ---

-Having been a database developer I was accustomed to programming in a procedural languages.
-When I took up programming in C# I was never sure how good Object Orientated code should look.
-I could get the job done but was my code easy to maintain, flexible for change and so on?
-I was pointed to the SOLID principles.
+I want to document things that I have learnt as during my journey from database developer to web developer.
+One of the most useful and  intersting principle that I have learnt is SOLID.
+The ultimate aim of SOLID is to produce maintable, flexible and testable code.
+SOLID encourages a more Object Orientated style preventing code from becoming a mess and hard to debug and extend.
 I found these principles particular useful as my team are TDD evangelists.
 I am going to share my learning in this blog.

 ### The Single Responsibility Principle